Kilometer Kids

 If you are interested in starting a program and bringing some professional runners to your school, organization or neighborhood, email us to learn more about this unique opportunity to help inspire your young runners and walkers.

-Madison is the Kilometer Kids Senior Program Manager!
+Madison oversees all youth and adult programming at Atlanta Track Club!
 Born and raised in Atlanta, she has fond memories of running the Peachtree Junior as a kid.
-After almost a decade away, she is excited to be back in warmer climate to join Atlanta Track Club to support youth through increasing access to opportunities for physical activity, and to build community through sport.
-Madison played collegiate soccer at Tufts University where she earned her B.A. in Community Health & Anthropology.
+She is passionate about increasing access to opportunities for physical activity for all and building community through sport.
+Madison played collegiate soccer at Tufts University, where she earned her B.A. in Community Health & Anthropology.
 She went on to earn her Master's in Public Health in Health Behavior & Health Education from the University of Michigan.
 In her free time, you can find Madison cheering on Atlanta United, looking for any excuse to eat ice cream, or planning her next travel adventure.